Spontaneous order: Markets

 Many classical-liberal theorists, such as Hayek, have argued that market economies are a spontaneous order, and that they represent "a more efficient allocation of societal resources than any design could achieve."
 They claim this spontaneous order (referred to as the extended order in Hayek's The Fatal Conceit) is superior to any order a human mind can design due to the specifics of the information required.
 Centralized statistical data, they suppose, cannot convey this information because the statistics are created by abstracting away from the particulars of the situation.

-According to Norman Barry this is illustrated in the concept of the invisible hand proposed by Adam Smith in The Wealth of Nations.
+According to Norman P. Barry, this is illustrated in the concept of the invisible hand proposed by Adam Smith in The Wealth of Nations.

 Lawrence Reed, president of the Foundation for Economic Education, a libertarian think tank in the United States, argues that spontaneous order "is what happens when you leave people alone—when entrepreneurs... see the desires of people... and then provide for them."
 He further claims that "[entrepreneurs] respond to market signals, to prices.
 Prices tell them what's needed and how urgently and where.
 And it's infinitely better and more productive than relying on a handful of elites in some distant bureaucracy."